 Around the globe, national and business leaders see innovating in AI as a mission-critical priority.
 But players throughout the data center ecosystem face significant challenges as they push to develop new and larger sites.
 A close look at those issues reveals a path forward to address them.

 The growing number and size of data centers will have a transformative impact on electrical grids.
-Global power consumption by data centers is expected to total roughly 130 GW in 2028, reflecting a 16% compound annual growth rate from 2023 through 2028—up from the 12% rate over the years 2020 through 2023.
+Global power demand by data centers is expected to total roughly 130 GW in 2028, reflecting a 16% compound annual growth rate from 2023 through 2028—up from the 12% rate over the years 2020 through 2023.
 In the US, data center power demand will account for up to 60% of total load growth from 2023 through 2030, outpacing load growth in sectors such as transportation electrification.

 In this context, access to the power needed for ever-larger data centers is emerging as a critical bottleneck.
 Primarily, this results from a mismatch between the development period of two to three years for a typical greenfield data center and the time required to complete associated interconnection studies and infrastructure upgrades, which usually spans four to eight